jazumaquero/python_template/README.md

 from [Cristobal Carnero Liñán](https://github.com/cristobalcl) [How to start a Python project with Django in 2020](https://medium.com/@cristobalcl/how-to-start-a-python-project-with-django-in-2020-803122721b23).

-Anyway, you won't never find any kind of silver bullets or golden hammers out there, so that, I have adapted their excellent work to my own way of working and my personal preferences, so, this template probably won't meet your expectations.
+Anyway, you won't find any kind of silver bullets or golden hammers out there, so that, I have adapted their excellent work to my own way of working and my personal preferences, so, this template probably won't meet your expectations, because, as I have already mentioned, is some *opinionated template*.

 So, please explore solutions already available out there, understand them, and adapt to your own way of working.
 In other words,*do not re-invent the wheel!*.